beyond88/latitude-longitude-by-address/README.md

 # latitude-longitude-by-address
-Retrieve latitude and longitude code using address
+This code helps you to retrieve latitude and longitude codes for the target address.
+This code will send a CURL request and fetch address details with latitude and longitude code.
+Google API key is required to send the CURL request.